SNU-ARC/MERCI/README.md

 ```

 ### Reproducing result in the paper
-To reproduce result in the paper, we recommend you to set up instance on Amazon Web Services (AWS) EC2.
+To reproduce the results in the paper, we recommend you to set up an instance on Amazon Web Services (AWS) EC2.
 > m5.8xlarge instance (16 Intel Xeon Platinum 8259CL CPU cores with 128GiB of DRAM)